nDZIB/bw-todo-app/README.md

 # Next steps
-- Validation
-- Error Handling
-- User Authentication
+- Improved User Authentication
+- Extensive filtering and pagination of tasks
 - Task Status and Due dates
 - Unit Testing
+- kanban-like presentation of tasks by status
+- Enhancement of user experience